-Fencing is generally not permitted in front yards, except to define the edges of tract areas from the sides of private front yards.
+Fencing is generally not permitted on alley-loaded or frontloaded attached lots, except to define the edges of tract areas from the sides of private front yards.
+Double-fencing of property lines is not permitted.

 Wing fences (fences that separate a lot's front yard from rear yard) must be a minimum of six feet behind the front face of the structure and a minimum of six feet behind the edge of a porch that wraps around the corner of the structure.
 At corner lots, the indicated six foot distances shall be increased to ten feet.